 - In-Universe example: An ad for Pringles potato chips actually mentions this trope.
 When the kid asking a question about the world's largest disco ball, he gets "Dude, disco is dead." as the answer.

 - 4Kids Entertainment was once a powerhouse in importing anime like Pokémon and Yu-Gi-Oh! and dubbing them for American audiences.
-By censoring and editing these shows for children's television, 4Kids gained a minor hatedom among anime purists, but these translations were nevertheless commercially successful enough for the company to import and produce more titles like Magical Doremi, Winx Club, Sonic X and Teenage Mutant Ninja Turtles (2003).
+By censoring and editing these shows for children's television, 4Kids gained a fair share of hate from anime fans, but these translations were nevertheless commercially successful enough for the company to import more titles like Magical Doremi, Winx Club and Sonic X. This also gave them leave to produce in-house titles such as Teenage Mutant Ninja Turtles (2003), which, in a stark contrast to their anime dubs, was well-received among older viewers.

-However, the company's dub of One Piece kicked off their fall from grace, and garnered them the infamous reputation they have today.
-This dub took 4Kids' most decried practices, such as excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low quality voice acting, and cranked them Up to Eleven, all the while showcasing none of their redeeming qualities.
-Toei Animation and series creator Eiichiro Oda hated the 4Kids' dub of One Piece so much that they cancelled the company's license, considering it an insult to the original Japanese version.
-This even led to an allowance on fansubbers to continue subbing certain series, as 4Kids' DVD releases rarely, if ever, had any of the original Japanese audio.
-David Moo (Sanji's voice actor) was so heavily criticized for his performance that he retired from the dubbing industry and became a bartender.
-(Not helping matters is that Moo's only other notable role (Xellos in Slayers) is also extremely polarizing.)
+Arguments about the company's editing practices came to a head with One Piece, which remains the unfortunate darkest mark on their reputation.
+This dub took the company's (in)famous practices, such as excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low-quality voice acting, and cranked them Up to Eleven, all the while showcasing none of their redeeming qualities.
+To say there was a backlash would be an understatement.
+To be fair, while 4Kids wanted nothing to do with the show since they were aware of how un-family friendly it was, Toei forced them to dub it anyway as they would only license other shows to 4Kids as part of a packaged deal.
+Because of this, that adaptation led to an "allowance" on fansubbers to continue subbing certain series, as 4Kids' DVD releases rarely, if ever, had any of the original Japanese audio.
+Also of note, Sanji's voice actor David Moo retired from the anime industry altogether in no small part because of fan ire against him for not only his performance but things that weren't really his fault, and became a Brooklyn-based bartender.
+Not helping matters is that Moo's only other notable role, Xellos in Slayers, is also extremely polarizing.

-As the anime boom wore down, 4kids sold the rights to their biggest Cash Cow Franchise, Pokémon, to The Pokémon Company International in 2006.
-FUNimation note picked up the rights to One Piece in 2007 and redubbed the whole series far more faithfully to the original.
-Winx Club and TMNT had their licenses cancelled and transferred to Nickelodeon (the latter alongside the whole Ninja Turtles franchise).
-With only Yu-Gi-Oh! and a few lesser shows left, 4Kids filed for bankruptcy in 2011 after their longtime CEO stepped down.
+The hatred garnered from their dubs would be worn out as the company became significantly less prominent than it used to be, and its fan following became the only people who still cared.
+As the 2000s anime boom wore down, 4Kids sold the rights to their biggest Cash Cow Franchise, Pokémon, to The Pokémon Company International in 2006.
+After 4Kids legally dropped the license to One Piece in 2006, Funimation note picked up the rights one year later and redubbed the whole series far more faithfully to the original; Funimation is still producing the dub as of 2018.
+Meanwhile, 4Kids' focus shifted away from anime to homegrown properties and acquisitions from other countries, which generally fit the company's creative philosophy much better and have obtained much more faithful treatment.
+What anime they still dubbed was generally well-received — or, at least, drew less ire.
+With Kids' WB!'s demise in 2008, 4Kids became — for better or for worse — the last remnant of what was once an institution.
+In 2009, the series and merchandising rights to Teenage Mutant Ninja Turtles were bought out by Nickelodeon as a component of their purchase of the franchise.
+Nick would also snatch up the Winx Club franchise in the following year.
+With only Yu-Gi-Oh! and a few lesser shows left, 4Kids filed for Chapter 11 bankruptcy in April 2011 months after the departure of longtime CEO Alfred R. Kahn.
 TV Tokyo and Nihon Ad Systems then filed a lawsuit against 4Kids over Yu-Gi-Oh!, accusing them of underpaying anime licensors and conspiring with Funimation to avoid royalty payments by hiding the income.
-Konami picked up the Yu-Gi-Oh! franchise and placed it under the 4K Media division, while Saban Brands acquired the rest of 4Kids' anime and cartoons.
+Later, an auction resulted in the company being sold in pieces; Konami picked up the Yu-Gi-Oh! franchise and placed it under the 4K Media division, while Saban Brands acquired the rest of 4Kids' anime and cartoons.

-Once one of the most popular English anime producers, 4Kids is now held up as the example of everything wrong with dubbing to the point that most of their productions are long off the air, with Pokémon seeming to be the only exception.
-The company later re-emerged as 4Licensing Corporation with only a handful of shows left and a new focus on making sports apparel, but in September 2016, they filed for bankruptcy again.
-With all their former licenses scattered between different companies and their financial problems, it's safe to say that the 4Kids name is never coming back.
+Once one of the most popular English anime producers, 4Kids has been held up by some as the example of everything wrong with dubbing, to the point that most of their productions are long off the air, with Pokémon seeming to be the only dub of theirs, as well as their homegrown properties and acquisitions, still viewed in a positive light.
+The company later re-emerged as 4Licensing Corporation with only a handful of shows left and a new focus on making sports apparel, but in September 2016, they filed for bankruptcy again and folded the next year.
+With all their former licenses scattered between different companies and their financial problems, anime fans would no longer have to experience the company's infamous practices.

 - The "McMansion" style, with its soaring ceilings, open plans, enormous rooms, and enough square footage to comfortably hold one of those huge families from a TLC reality show, was an incredibly popular style of American home construction from the late 20th century up through around 2005-07.
 But in the wake of the late '00s recession, those same attributes made the costs of heating and cooling them prohibitive for a great many people.
 The fact that most McMansions were built in exurbs located up to an hour's drive or more from the nearest major city — and where land was cheap enough to put them within financial reach of people who weren't named Trump or Kardashian — also hurt them when gasoline stopped being cheap.
 (Such exurbs themselves often found themselves going from boom towns to dying towns virtually overnight.)
 Finally, McMansions made up a majority of the houses foreclosed upon during the subprime mortgage crash, as their sheer size often made them too expensive for most people to purchase without a loan.